 We’ve accomplished a lot since 1992, but we still have plenty of work to do to make Maine better for pedestrians and people on bikes.
 Help us by joining the Coalition if you’re not already a member, following us on social media, or supporting us at one of our events.
 We are always looking for the next Community Spokes and volunteers for our activities and legislative advocacy efforts.

-Portland Pedestrian Killed In Crosswalk
+Wheelchair Pedestrian Killed In Camden